kjoos22/cli_league_stats/README.md

 ### API Key
 The program requires an API key, which can be obtained for free at http://developer.riotgames.com

-The program is configured to make use of https://github.com/bkeepers/dotenv and stores the API key in the .env file with the variable name API_KEY
+In order to protect the API key, the program makes use of https://github.com/bkeepers/dotenv and stores the API key in the .env file with the variable name API_KEY